ahaque/hive-hbase-rdf/README.md

 Determine Split Keys & Create HBase Table
 --------------
 Prerequisites:
-Full dataset file must be located on HDFS
+Full dataset file must be located on HDFS.

 1. Create a list of all unique subjects that appear in the dataset.
 Depending on the dataset you are running (BSBM or DBPedia), you may have to recreate the KeyProcessor.jar file.
 Run the command: